Adi2023/Kubernetes_IstioService_Deployment/README.md

 Utilizing JHipster, I have developed a microservice-webapp application with a Java-based backend and a ReactJs frontend.

 My setup involves a Kubernetes single-node cluster, configured for production use, orchestrating these microservices to form a dynamic Ecommerce website.
 Istio is my service mesh of choice, which is employed to enhance the capabilities of our microservices.
+Please find below the attached Microservice Architecture deployment on Kubernetes Cluster along with Istio.

 This project will be focusing on key features such as: